 - Google looks to kill piracy.
 May also encourage money laundering.

-- China has their own hacker army More
+- China has its own hacker army More

 - HTC’s new phone shows why less is more